 Graduation FAQ’s - Graduation Information

-All participants in the Commencement Ceremony and Service of Consecration including students, administration, faculty, and staff WILL follow the dress code outlined below.*
+All participants in the Commencement Ceremony and Service of Consecration including students, administration, faculty, and staff should follow the dress code outlined below.

-- a.
-Black or dark colored dresses or skirts and blouses
+- Black or dark colored dresses or skirts and blouses

-- d.
-Full academic regalia (cap, tassel, gown, and hood)
+- Full academic regalia (cap, tassel, gown, and hood)

-- j.
-Full academic regalia (cap, tassel, gown, and hood)
+- Full academic regalia (cap, tassel, gown, and hood)

 Responsibilities of graduating students include the following: